 - Interpersonal dynamics in the startup environment

-- 1 year of college level calculus (through calculus of several variables)
+- 1 year of college level calculus (through calculus of several variables, such as CME100 or MATH 51)

 - An undergraduate degree with a GPA of 3.0 or equivalent